What Do Teeth Represent in the Bible? 50+ Verses

 50 Bible Verses About Teeth

-10 Bible Verses on Teeth and Wisdom
+10 Bible Verses About Teeth, Wisdom, and Discernment

 1) Proverbs 20:15